ibraheemcisse/service-monitoring-script/README.md

 # Application Service Monitor

-A production-grade Bash monitoring script for multi-tier application stacks with intelligent alerting and threshold-based warnings.
+A Bash monitoring script for multi-tier application stacks with intelligent alerting and threshold-based warnings.

 ## 🎯 Overview